-There are three kinds of barriers to crosspollination: genetic barriers, physical barriers, and temporaral barriers.
+There are three kinds of barriers to crosspollination: genetic barriers, physical barriers, and temporal barriers.
 First we’ll cover how tomatoes are crosspollinated, then how to prevent crosspollination.

-Tomatoes are natural self-pollinators.
+Tomatoes are natural self-pollinators that can be pollinated by just about any form of vibration whether from wind, insects, or humans with electric toothbrushes.
 The flower structure is such that the stigma is surrounded by the anther cone.
 As the stigma extends, it may protrude beyond the anther cone which makes it available for crosspollination.
 Under normal conditions, most tomatoes have a natural cross-pollination rate of about 4%.
 Under some conditions though, this can be much higher.
 There are some varieties developed since 1930 in which the stigma always stays enclosed in the anther cup.
 These varieties almost never get crosspollinated.
-Most heirloom varieties fall into the category with partially extended stigmas and a few have a split anther cup which exposes the stigma.
+Most heirloom varieties fall into the category with partially extended stigmas and some have a split anther cup which exposes the stigma.
 Heirlooms as a rule are likely to crosspollinate though at a low rate overall.

 If your garden area does not permit planting tomatoes at least 1/2 mile apart, then some level of crosspollination will occur.
 Very few pollinators will fly more than ½ mile so this is a fairly effective isolation distance.
 A key factor is that as distance increases, crosspollination falls off very rapidly.
 Since most gardeners have only a few hundred square feet, distance is not going to be an effective measure.
 Bagging flowers is the best alternative.
 If properly bagged, 100% selfpollination is assured.
 You can also take the combination approach.
 Plant tomatoes at least 25 feet apart, preferrably 10 or more plants of the same variety, with competing flowers in between and save seed only when low levels of pollinators are present.
 This will reduce crosspollination to a minimum.